cicibauer/personal-website/content/publication/sahlu2019estimating.md

 # Is this a selected publication? (true/false)
 selected = false

-title = "Estimating the association between being seropositive for cysticercosis and t1he prevalence of epilepsy and severe chronic headaches in 60 villages of rural Burkina Faso."
+title = "Estimating the association between being seropositive for cysticercosis and the prevalence of epilepsy and severe chronic headaches in 60 villages of rural Burkina Faso"

 # Date first published.
 date = "2019-01-24"